ADD-SP/ngx_waf/rust/README.md

   implementation only prepared an endpoint when the directive of the *request's own* context carried `api=`, so the documented default endpoint never worked and a location that inherited `waf_captcha` could never verify anything.
-* `waf_captcha api=https://...` is supported but the provider certificate is not verified (there is no way to configure a CA bundle), and an answer bigger than 8k is treated as a failure.
-The request is only written after the TLS handshake completed (a timeout or a failed handshake is a failed attempt, the token and the secret never reach the socket in clear text) and the host name of the endpoint is sent as the SNI.
+* `waf_captcha api=https://...` verifies the provider certificate against the
+  CA store the TLS library was built with (the default paths of OpenSSL; the `SSL_CERT_FILE` and `SSL_CERT_DIR` environment variables override them, and an nginx that has to preserve one configures it with `env`).
+The chain and the host name of the endpoint both have to verify; an endpoint that cannot be verified is a failed attempt, and the token and the secret are never written.
+An answer bigger than 8k is treated as a failure.
+The host name of the endpoint is sent as the SNI.
 * The endpoint of `api=` has to be a URL `ngx_parse_url()` accepts (`http://`, `https://` or a bare `host[:port][/path]`).
 The C implementation stored the